 Strategies for maximizing potential coverage include:

 Some intended parents find success getting partial coverage by focusing on the medical components of the process rather than the donor-specific aspects.
+For guidance on egg donation standards, visit the American Society for Reproductive Medicine (ASRM).

 Egg donor insurance policies (often called ODIP – Oocyte Donor Insurance Policy) typically provide coverage up to $250,000 for medical complications arising from the donation process.